Hongwu Emperor: Southern campaigns and northern expeditions (1367–1382)

 At the same time as the southern campaign, Zhu sent a 250,000-strong army, led by Xu Da and Chang Yuchun, to conquer the North China Plain.
-By March 1368, both land and naval forces had successfully captured Shandong.
-In May, Henan was also occupied.
-A pause was taken for agricultural work, during which the Emperor met with his generals in the captured city of Kaifeng to confirm plans for the campaign.
-In mid-August, the Ming army resumed its march and reached Dadu (present-day Beijing) in early September.
-They defeated the Mongol army outside the city and then occupied it, while the Yuan emperor Toghon Temür fled north to Shangdu.
-The city was renamed Beiping (Pacified North) by the Chinese.
+By March 1368, Ming land and naval forces had captured Shandong, and Henan was occupied in May.
+A pause was taken for agricultural work, during which the Hongwu Emperor met with his generals in the captured city of Kaifeng to confirm plans for the campaign.
+The Ming army resumed its march in mid-August and reached Dadu (present-day Beijing) in early September.
+They defeated the Mongol army outside Dadu and then occupied the city.
+The Yuan emperor Toghon Temür fled north to Shangdu.
+The Chinese renamed Dadu to Beiping (Pacified North).
 The campaign then continued with an attack on Shanxi.
+The main army, led by Xu Da, captured Taiyuan in January 1369, forcing Köke Temür to retreat to Gansu.
+Ming troops also began operations in Shaanxi in the spring of 1369.
+They had fully captured the province by September 1369, but border skirmishes with Köke Temür's troops persisted until 1370.